iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 ## Running Aptardi workflow

 ### Input & pre-processing
-An example sample sheet is available at `samplesheet.csv`.
-Each row in the samplesheet has four
+An example sample sheet is available at `samplesheet.csv`. `samplesheet.csv` can contain multiple entries, where each row in the samplesheet has four
 columns:

 - sample: name of the sample for logs (e.g control_replicate1)
 - bam: BAM input file for the sample
 - gtf: reference annotation
 - fasta: reference genome sequences
+- outdir: output directory
+- help: show help message (default: false)
+- use_stringtie2_gtf: use the gtf output from stringtie2 (default: false)
+- aptardi_model = for running Aptardi using a pre-built model (default: ./aptardi_default_model_scale/model.hdf5 provided by Aptardi)
+- aptardi_scale = for running Aptardi using a pre-built model (default: ./aptardi_default_model_scale/scale.pk provided by Aptardi)
+Note: Aptardi also allows users to build their own model during the Aptardi run.
+Please refer to [Aptardi's documentation](https://github.com/luskry/aptardi#options)

 ### Docker containers
 This workflow uses docker containers.
 To run, make sure that docker is installed and running